AdobeDocs/commerce-learn.en/help/overview.md

 - [Adobe Commerce on cloud infrastructure](./cloud/1-overview.md) is a comprehensive overview of key technologies, project structure, deployment phases, and configurations for Adobe Commerce on cloud infrastructure.
 - [[!DNL Commerce] for developers](./developer/backend-1-1-overview.md) is an overview of the platform for backend developers.
 - [[!DNL Commerce] for business users](./merchant/introduction/1-1-menus.md) helps anyone get to know the [!DNL Admin] side of [!DNL Commerce].
-- [[!DNL Business Intelligence]](./merchant/business-intelligence/1-overview.md) is a high-level introduction of how you can drive better business insights and results through data aggregation, analysis, and visualization.

 ## Additional developer series